-Source: European commission (2022a) and Eurostat (2022a)
+Source: European commission (2023) and Eurostat (2023).

-3.1.2 Snus consumption and use
+3.1.2 Snus consumption and use in Norway and Sweden

 With the above background it is difficult to ignore snus as an important factor explaining the particularly low smoking rates among Swedish males.